drolbr/overpass-doc/en/preface/preface.md

 Exceptions to the requirement of being observable exist but are rare.
 The only universally accepted exceptions are bounadaries of countries, counties, and municipalities.

 Personal data is never added to the database.
-For example, it is forbidden to copy names from bell plates to the database.
+For example, it is forbidden in OpenStreetMap to copy names from bell plates to the database.

 Being free from personal data restrictions and [license](https://wiki.osmfoundation.org/wiki/Licence) restrictions allows us to make the OpenStreetMap data downloadable in its entirety.